 With his initial sights set on becoming an actor, Daniel Dvorkin ’16 spent four years in a highly creative, intense undergraduate acting conservatory.
-Although he loved the experience, he didn’t receive any business education while he was there.“After graduation, I realized I didn’t want to be an actor,” says Dvorkin.
-“I wanted to pursue the
+Although he loved the experience, he didn’t receive any business education while he was there.
+“After graduation, I realized I didn’t want to be an actor,” says Dvorkin.
+“I wanted to pursue

 By ALYSSA HOLCOMB A select group of MSLCE students, accompanied by EPICS staff Mandi Glowen and Jonah Zeiger, recently took a site visit of the Goodman Theatre, Chicago’s largest (and oldest) non-profit theatre.
 The cohort met with John Collins, General Manager, and Kate Welham, Senior Director of Institutional Giving and Development Operations, in a two-hour